illarionov/SpatiaLite/src/gaiageo/flex/ReadMe.txt

 2) then run:
 flex -L vanuatuLexer.l

-3) a source file named "lex.yy.c" will be generated during the above step.
+3) a source file named "lex.VanuatuWkt.c" will be generated during the above step.
 Please, copy the whole file content and then replace [i.e. using cut&paste] the